jsxgraph/jsxgraph/README.md

 1) Clone this repository or download the zip file.

 2) In order to build and develop *JSXGraph* you need [node.js](https://nodejs.org/) v0.6+.
-First, install all dependencies required to build JSXGraph using npm in the JSXGraph root directory:
+First, install all dependencies required to build JSXGraph using npm in the JSXGraph root directory: `$ npm install`.

-    $ npm install

 This will create a new subdirectory ```node_modules``` in the JSXGraph root directory which holds all tools and libraries required to build ```jsxgraphcore.js```.